TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Background and Related Work

-However, to the best of our knowledge, targeted adversarial attacks against VLA models remain largely underexplored, despite posing a substantially greater threat by inducing targeted malicious behaviors.
-Moreover, existing studies have primarily focused on vanilla VLA architectures, leaving the vulnerabilities of emerging CoT-reasoning VLAs largely unexamined.
-In this paper, we bridge this gap by analyzing the security of CoT-reasoning VLA models and designing targeted attacks that explicitly manipulate VLA output actions.
+However, targeted \hzx{behavior-hijacking adversarial} attacks against VLAs remain largely underexplored, despite posing a substantially greater threat by inducing targeted malicious behaviors.
+Moreover, existing studies have primarily focused on vanilla VLA architectures, leaving the vulnerabilities of emerging CoT-reasoning VLAs largely \hzx{overlooked}.
+In this paper, we bridge this gap by analyzing the security of CoT-reasoning VLAs and designing targeted attacks that explicitly manipulate \hzx{VLAs' behavior}.